Wh1teRabbitHU/export-mouser-orders/README.md

 node export-orders --help
 ```

-## API key
+## API keys

-You need a working API key from mouser, which can be requested [on this page](https://www.mouser.de/MyAccount/ManageApis).
+You need a working order API key from mouser, which can be requested [on this page](https://www.mouser.de/MyAccount/ManageApis).
 It should be a 36 character long random string.
 You also have to enable both the Order and Order history API access for your key.

+Other API key is required when you want to request extended product informations from mouser

 ## Available options

-- 'apiKey': Required, you need to provide your API key here as a string.
+- __orderApiKey__: Required, you need to provide your API key here as a string.
 [How to generate my own API key?](#api-key)
+- __searchApiKey__: Only required when you enable the extended search option.
+You have to request, just like the orderApiKey.
+[How to generate my own API key?](#api-key)
+- __extendedSearch__: Requesting extended product informations, which can be saved in the export.
+This option is a boolean value, default is false
-- 'output: Required, this string will determine the output file's path, without it, the script is unable to save the fetched details.
+- __output__: Required, this string will determine the output file's path, without it, the script is unable to save the fetched details.
 The ./output/*.csv wildcard is added to the gitignore file, so your exports won't be visible in your local git history. __IMPORTANT__: You have to create the folder for the output, otherwise the export script will fail! (node won't create the path for you by default)
-- 'columns': Optional, default will put all available columns in your export.
+- __columns__: Optional, default will put all available columns in your export.
 This is a comma separated string, which contains the column names for the export process.
-If the column doesn't exists, then it will fill up with empty values. (might be usefull for post process tasks).
+If the column doesn't exists, then it will fill up with empty values. (might be usefull for post process tasks to have those already generated).
 Example string: "OrderNumber, Manufacturer, MfrPartNumber, Description, Quantity, ExtendedPrice"

 ## Options file